feiskyer/kubernetes/docs/hyperstack/deploy.md

 <!-- END MUNGE: UNVERSIONED_WARNING -->

-# HyperStack - deployment
+# Hypernetes - deployment

-This document covers the basic depolyment procedure for HyperStack.
-If you are looking for detailed depolyment of kubernetes, refer to [http://kubernetes.io/gettingstarted/](http://kubernetes.io/gettingstarted/).
+This document covers the basic depolyment procedure for Hypernetes.
+If you are looking for detailed depolyment of Kubernetes, refer to [http://kubernetes.io/gettingstarted/](http://kubernetes.io/gettingstarted/).

 ## Deploy OpenStack with Ceph

-Since HyperStack is working together with OpenStack, a OpenStack cluster must be deployed first.
-There are a mass of OpenStack deployment solutions, including
+Since Hypernetes is working together with OpenStack, a OpenStack cluster must be deployed first.
+There are a lot of OpenStack deployment solutions, including

 * [OpenStack Installation Guide for Ubuntu 14.04](http://docs.openstack.org/kilo/install-guide/install/apt/content/)
 * [OpenStack Installation Guide for Red Hat](http://docs.openstack.org/kilo/install-guide/install/yum/content/)